mattst/MultipleSelectionScroller/README.md

 behaviour can be changed.

 - By default, when scrolling, the plugin will cycle from the last selection up to the first, and from the first down to the last.
-This can be disabled by setting `MultipleSelectionScroller.scroll_cycling` to `false`.
+This can be disabled by setting the `MultipleSelectionScroller.scroll_cycling` setting to `false`.
 - By default user feedback is given in the form of status messages.
-This can be disabled by setting `MultipleSelectionScroller.quiet` to `true`.
+This can be disabled by setting the `MultipleSelectionScroller.quiet` setting to `true`.

 Add these settings to the `Preferences.sublime-settings` file to disable scroll cycling or status messages.